 How To Make The Perfect Peanut Butter and Pickle Sandwich

-According to Zalben, the best pickles to use on a PB&P are bread & butter while Garner prefers to stick with Claussen dill pickles.
+According to Zalben, the best pickles to use on a PB&P are bread & butter while Garner prefers to stick with Claussen dill pickle slices.
 When I tried out this sandwich I used the last two Claussen dill pickles from the fridge and a spread of Jif natural creamy peanut butter.

 Surprisingly I LOVED it.
 I've always loved eating pickles on the side of my PB&J sandwiches, and this sandwich hit the mark.
 The spears of kosher dill pickles were a bit cumbersome, so I would suggest you spread peanut butter on a slice of bread, add the spear, and fold in half.
 You could also cut the spear, I suppose.